 2.1.
-Study Area
+Study area

 The study was conducted in the surrounding vegetation of Obubra campus of Cross River University of Technology.
-The area lies between latitude 5° 45° and 6° 15° North of the equator and longitude 8° 12° East.
-The total land area of Obubra is 1115km^2 [11].
-The climate is characterized by distinct wet and dry seasons, with an annual rainfall distribution of between 2500mm to 3000mm, and an annual temperature of $25 - 27^{\circ}$ c [1].
+The area comprehends 1115km2 [5], and is located between latitude 5° 45 and 6° 15 North of the equator and longitude 8° 12 East.
+The climate is characterized by distinct wet and dry seasons, with an annual rainfall distribution of between 2500mm to 3000mm, and an annual temperature ranging from 25 - 27° C [6].